Get ready, get set, get lost!

 And we’re off!
 Just like that we were let loose in the 8-acre labyrinth.
 The corn stalks were 6-feet high, thick and lush, and impossible to see through.
-About 10 steps in, faced with our first big left or right decision, we knew we had to have a plan.
+About ten steps in, faced with our first big left or right decision, we knew we had to have a plan.

 The strategizing began.
 Do we follow the random mouse method, where we simply proceed in a straight line until an obstruction is reached, and then make a random decision about which way to go?
-Or do we follow the right-hand rule and keep one hand in contact with one wall at all time?
+Or do we follow the right-hand rule and keep one hand in contact with one wall at all times?
 In our case, we started off methodically but succumbed to the temptation of following our gut.
 “Wait, haven’t we been past here before?”
 “Stop, we have to go left here — last time we went right!”
 My husband, who is a forester and walks in the woods for a living, did no better than my 3-year-old, who was singing and dancing through the corn.

 The three things we learned:

-1. The maze is fun for all ages
+1. The maze is fun for all ages.

-2. The maze is challenging for all ages
+2. The maze is challenging for all ages.

 3. The sun sets at 6:45 p.m.